Incredibly moist Mexican dessert recipe – tres leches or three milk cake.

 Well, I do have a few more decadent and delightful cakes full of whipped cream on the blog, if you like, have a look at this Amazing Cake with Lemon Curd, Cream and Raspberry Filling or this Mandarin Orange Cake with Cream and Almond Meringue.

-Well, I am saying Mexican dessert or cake recipe, but according to many sources, including Wikipedia, although soaked-cake desserts were known in Mexico in the 19th century already, this particular Tres Leches Cake became famous all through Latin America sometimes during the 20th century, mostly due to the fact that a recipe for Tres Leches Cake was printed on the Nestle sweetened condensed milk can labels.
+Well, I am saying Mexican dessert or cake recipe, but according to many sources, including Wikipedia, although soaked-cake desserts were known in Mexico in the 19th century already, this particular cake became famous all through Latin America sometimes during the 20th century, mostly due to the fact that a recipe for it was printed on the Nestle sweetened condensed milk can labels.

 So, this three milk cake became popular not only in Mexico, but almost everywhere in Central and South America, North America, the Caribbean, and the Canary Islands.

-Actually, the first time I've heard of the Tres Leches Cake was while searching for a recipe for the Polish Bezowy Torte, an amazing meringue cake filled with whipped cream and mascarpone.
+Actually, the first time I've heard of it was while searching for a recipe for the Polish Bezowy Torte, an amazing meringue cake filled with whipped cream and mascarpone.

-While it proved very difficult to find a recipe in English/German/Romanian for this particular Bezowy cake that would resemble the wonderful cake we had eaten in Poland, I stumbled upon a recipe for a Polish version of the Tres Leches Cake.
+While it proved very difficult to find a recipe in English/German/Romanian for this particular Bezowy cake that would resemble the wonderful cake we had eaten in Poland, I stumbled upon a recipe for a Polish version of the Mexican cake.

 I was wondering, as the name is so very much Spanish, so I had a look at the recipe, and knew I had to make that someday...
 It took me about half a year, but I got there. 🙂

 - Separate the eggs and beat the egg whites until stiff.
 Gradually add the sugar and beat until stiff and glossy.

 - Beat egg yolks and the remaining sugar.
 Add milk and vanilla.